CASE STUDY: Clare Street

 The home is designed to function well passively for the tropical climate to minimise the need for mechanical cooling.
 Ceiling fans are located with the aim to increase evaporative cooling and reduce reliance on air conditioning.
 The solar PV array and solar water heating are installed with the aim to take advantage of great solar access in tropical latitudes.

-As a simple house, services were straightforward however the house manages to fit onsite a rainwater tank that collects 5000 liters of rainwater.
+As a simple house, services were straightforward however the house manages to fit onsite a rainwater tank that collects 5000 litres of rainwater.
 It is plumbed into the toilet, laundry and irrigation system to water the garden.
 The tank is situated to the front of the property so that during the wet season and periods of very high rainfall any over spill will fall towards the street drains.

 “Well-crafted and maximizing the use of a very small site, this compact upside down townhouse is an excellent alternative for densification and assists in maintaining the identity of a Cairns character suburb”.
-Jury citiation AIA FNQ 2014 regional commendation award
+Jury citation AIA FNQ 2014 regional commendation award

 Base building architect/ designer: Studio Mango